Chicago Union Station: 21st century

 In 2018, Riverside Investment & Development Co. released a revised plan that included a seven-story addition above Union Station, adding 404 apartments to the building.
 The planned design was created by Solomon Cordwell Buenz, resembling Burnham's earlier proposed tower above the station, designed to handle the weight.
 The addition was to be clad in glass and light bronze, differentiated from the station's design as recommended in its landmark designation.
 The developers also planned to renovate the existing upper levels of Union Station's headhouse, adding 330 hotel rooms.
 The proposal was met with mixed reactions by preservationists and architectural critics, with Blair Kamin, the Chicago Tribune's critic, calling it "banal" and "top-heavy".
 Several months later, the developers announced they were cancelling the plan for the seven-story addition, instead constructing only a single additional penthouse floor, set back to not be visible from the street.
 The revised plan kept hotel rooms in the station's upper floors, and added a proposed 50-story office tower replacing the station's underutilized parking garage.

 In 2018, Amtrak announced plans to redevelop the former Fred Harvey restaurant space into a multi-level food hall, using funds from the sale of its parking garage.
 A new entrance and canopy would be installed on Clinton Street, and new windows would replace the bricked-up windows.
 The food hall was planned to open in the summer of 2020.

 In September 2019, Union Station's 700-car parking garage permanently closed in order to be demolished.
 Its replacement is the 700 ft, 1.5 e6sqft, BMO Tower, opened in 2021.
 The skyscraper includes a 1.5 acre park above 400 parking spaces.
-The construction will not affect the pedway from the terminal to its adjacent Union Station Transit Center.
+The construction did not affect the pedway from the terminal to its adjacent Union Station Transit Center.

 In March 2020, U.S. Representative for Illinois Dan Lipinski filed a bill to shift operational control of the terminal from Amtrak to Metra.
 Lipinski noted that Metra utilizes the station much more than Amtrak does, and operates its other large stations more effectively than Amtrak operates Union Station.
 Amtrak officials threatened to stop service to Union Station if the change is to be made, stating it would be impossible to operate and would serve as a blockade to regional and national Amtrak service.
 Congress was out of session during the COVID-19 pandemic, and aimed to discuss Lipinski's bill once sessions resumed.